Carnifex (band): Music style, influences and lyrical themes

 Critics noted Carnifex's growing influence from black metal starting with their Until I Feel Nothing album.

 Carnifex plays an extreme metal musical style known as deathcore (a hybrid of death metal and metalcore), and has also been described as blackened deathcore.
-The band cites Dying Fetus, Dark Funeral, Slayer, Cannibal Corpse, The Black Dahlia Murder, Immolation, Dååth, Dissection, In Flames, and Carcass as their influences.
+The band cites Dying Fetus, Dark Funeral, Slayer, Suffocation, Cannibal Corpse, Korn, Slipknot, Nine Inch Nails, Decapitated, Misery Index, The Black Dahlia Murder, Decrepit Birth, Morbid Angel, Immolation, Dimmu Borgir, Behemoth, Dååth, Dissection, At the Gates, In Flames, and Carcass as their influences.

 Their third album Hell Chose Me features a sound relating more to death metal along with some black metal influences, as well as some aspects that the band did not visit before, such as including choruses and guitar solos into their songs.
 However, the band's fourth studio album, Until I Feel Nothing, features much more eccentric influences, even into the realm of black metal with its themes and atmospheric elements.
-On the album, the band emphasized their black metal influences more, such as Mayhem, Burzum, Emperor, Watain, Bathory, and Cradle of Filth, among others.
+On the album, the band emphasized their black metal influences more, such as Mayhem, Burzum, Emperor, Watain, Bathory, Satyricon, and Cradle of Filth, among others.

 In an interview with vocalist Scott Lewis about the "deathcore" label, he stated, "We're not one of those bands trying to escape the banner of deathcore.
 I know a lot of bands try and act like they have a big problem with that, but if you listen to their music, they are very 'deathcore.'"

 Lyrical themes

 Carnifex's lyrics are all based around negative themes.
 Lead vocalist Scott Lewis has stated the theme of Carnifex will always be negative even when the state of mind he is in is positive.
-The band's first album Dead in My Arms mainly concerns heartbreak and self-harm, while all the albums by the band reference lyrics about depression, betrayal, hopelessness, anger, and hatred.
+The band's first album Dead in My Arms mainly concerns heartbreak and self-harm, while all the albums by the band reference lyrics about depression, betrayal, hopelessness, anger, hatred, nihilism, and suicide.

 I always have written from a personal perspective.
 My personal life for the last few years really fell apart.
 Some of that was due to the nature on being in a full-time touring band and the amount of strain it puts on your life back home.
 Part of that was due to keeping some really damaging people in my life a lot longer than I should have.